 The Bar Crawl is perfect to share with your traveling companions, but it is also a brilliant opportunity for the solo traveller to make connections and new friends.

 Traveling on your own in this big city can feel daunting; participating in a pub crawl is a relaxed way to meet new people.
-We have all been there: wandering around a new city in search of a non-touristy watering hole or a cosy little pub hidden from the main streets.
+We have all been there: wandering around a new city in search of a non-touristy watering hole or a cozy little pub hidden from the main streets.

 Barcelona is an easy place to get lost and overwhelmed in seeking out the best pubs/bars.
 With this pub crawl, the guide will do all of this work for you.
 The guide´s expertise in Barcelona nightlife will ensure that you find the hidden gems.